zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 Concepts
 ********

-The microkernel's mailbox object type is an implementation of a traditional message queue.
+The microkernel's :dfn:`mailbox` object type is an implementation of a traditional message queue.

 A mailbox allows tasks to exchange messages.
 A task that sends a message is known as the *sending task*, while a task that receives the message is known as the *receiving task*.
-Messages may not be sent or received by fibers or ISRs, nor may a given message be received by more than one task (i.e. point-to-multipoint messaging is not supported).
+Messages may not be sent or received by fibers or ISRs, nor may a given message be received by more than one task;
+point-to-multipoint messaging is not supported.

 A mailbox has a queue of messages that have been sent, but not yet received.
 The messages in the queue are sorted by priority, allowing a higher priority